-For 2022 we provided NEOs with a performance bonus opportunity under our Annual Cash Incentive Plan (the "AIP").
+Our NEOs were provided a performance bonus opportunity under our Annual Cash Incentive Plan (the "AIP") for 2023.

-Adjusted EBITDA was selected as the only metric under the AIP for 2022 because of the importance that the Board and management placed on growing earnings.
+Adjusted EBITDA was selected as the only metric under the AIP for 2023 because of the importance that the Board and management placed on growing earnings.

-Each NEO had a "target" bonus opportunity (expressed as a percentage of the NEO's annual base salary) under the 2022 AIP.
-If the Company's 2022 adjusted EBITDA (determined after taking into account the payment of bonuses)

-was at a "threshold", "target" or "maximum" level of performance, 25%, 100%, 120%, respectively, of each NEO's target bonus level would be paid, with payment determined on a straight-line basis for performance between these levels, and no payment made if performance fell below the threshold level.
+Each NEO had a "target" bonus opportunity (expressed as a percentage of the NEO's annual base salary) under the AIP.
+If the Company's 2023 adjusted EBITDA (determined after taking into account the payment of bonuses) was at a "threshold", "target" or "maximum" level of performance, 25%, 100%, 120%, respectively, of each NEO's target bonus level would be paid, with payment determined on a straight-line basis for performance between these levels, and no payment made if performance fell below the threshold level.

 In setting target bonus opportunities, the Compensation Committee considers, among other things, comparability to compensation practices and compensation data from companies with whom we compete for executive talent from the engineering and construction, aerospace and defense, heavy electrical equipment and industrial machinery industries, our financial resources, our contractual obligations to our NEO's and certain third party service providers, as well as the level of experience and expertise of individuals.
 No particular weight is assigned to any individual item.
-The Compensation Committee set the following target bonus levels for our NEOs under the 2022 AIP: Mr. Young (payable to B. Riley Financial, Inc.) - \$800,000, Mr. Salamone - \$500,000, Mr. Morgan - \$500,000, Mr. Dziewisz - \$365,000, and Mr. Buckler - \$79,500.
+The Compensation Committee set the following target bonus levels for our NEOs under the 2023 AIP: Mr. Young (payable to B. Riley Financial, Inc.) - \$750,000, Mr. Salamone - \$393,750, Mr. Morgan - \$192,500, Mr. Dziewisz - \$157,500, Mr. Riker - \$140,000 and Mr. Buckler - \$140,000.

 The Compensation Committee believes that our forecasting process produces rigorous goals that are challenging, yet attainable if the businesses perform as expected.
-As a result, the Compensation Committee set the threshold, target and maximum levels of adjusted EBITDA (determined after taking into account the payment of bonuses) for purposes of the 2022 AIP at \$125 million, \$132 million, and \$136 million, respectively.
+As a result, the Compensation Committee set the threshold, target and maximum levels of adjusted EBITDA (determined after taking into account the payment of bonuses) for purposes of the 2023 AIP at \$107 million, \$120 million, and \$124 million, respectively.

-In early 2023, our Compensation Committee reviewed our 2022 financial performance results and determined that for purposes of our AIP, our adjusted EBITDA was \$72.351 million (additional information regarding adjusted EBITDA can be found in Appendix A).
-Accordingly, we did not achieve the threshold adjusted EBITDA goal under the 2022 AIP, and as a result the 2022 AIP payout percentage was determined to be 0% for all participants.
+In early 2024, our Compensation Committee reviewed our 2023 financial performance results and determined that for purposes of our AIP, our adjusted EBITDA was \$79.1 million (additional information regarding adjusted EBITDA can be found in Appendix A).
+Accordingly, we did not achieve the threshold adjusted EBITDA goal for 2023 under the AIP, and as a result the 2023 AIP payout percentage was determined to be 0% for all participants.